jswerdfeger/EagerAsyncEnumerable/README.md

 doing so.

-## Is there really benefit to using a queue?
+## Is there really a benefit to using a queue?

 You might see this implementation and wonder if it's overly complicated.
 Couldn't we achieve the same results by caching only a single move at a time, instead of all of them?